fgsreally/vite-federation/README.md

 ## HMR

-If you want to debug both the remote module and the base module, you need to change the HMR config in the remote module, as shown in Example
+If you want to debug both the remote module and the home module, you need to change the HMR config in the remote module, as shown in Example

 ## importMap